Missouri man killed in Columbia hit-and-run; woman arrested

 COLUMBIA, Mo.
-(AP) – Police say a Missouri man has been killed in a hit-and-run crash in Columbia, and a woman has been arrested in the case.
+(KOMU-TV) — Police say a Missouri man has been killed in a hit-and-run crash in Columbia, and a woman has been arrested in the case.

 Station KOMU reports that the fatal crash happened early Friday morning, when 23-year-old Hunter Sadler, of Mexico, Missouri, was hit as he walked across a Columbia street.